-Lower School students are writing lyrics and recording their voices to create a rap about Israel for Yom Ha’atzmaut!
-Through this unique opportunity with Lower School music teacher Eugenia Gerstein, students are using their creativity to connect to Israel through music and composition, learning about new technologies to record their voices and coming together as a community of many voices to make one song showing our love for Israel!
+Lower School students wrote lyrics and recorded their voices to create a rap about Israel for Yom Ha’atzmaut!
+Through this unique opportunity with Lower School music teacher Eugenia Gerstein, students used their creativity to connect to Israel through music and composition, learning about new technologies to record their voices and coming together as a community of many voices to make one song showing our love for Israel!

 Click below to listen to Recording #1.

 Click below to listen to Recording #3.